Risetech4drew/alx-system_engineering-devops/0x00-shell_basics/README.md

 5) ./4-listmorefiles

 this shell script displays the contents of the directory including hidden files in long format

+6) ./5-listfilesdigitonly

+this script command displays the contents of working directory in long format,  user and group id numerically and hidden files starting with .